sidthekidder/sidthekidder.github.io/about.md

 I like to keep up with shiny new tech and have dipped my toes in a wide range of technologies, including web programming, distributed algorithms, big data systems, VR frameworks, blockchain architectures, and machine learning concepts.

 I love taking part in hackathons and dream of side projects becoming my day job someday.
-I've started this blog to measure my progress and keeping track of what I'm learning, be it engineering skills or MOOC notes or book summaries.
+I've started this blog to measure my progress and keep track of what I'm learning, be it engineering skills or MOOC notes or book summaries.

 Contact me at [siddharthasahai99@gmail.com](mailto:siddharthasahai99@gmail.com).